idaholab/moose/modules/optimization/doc/content/examples/forceInv_pointLoads.md

 ## Sub-Application Input

-The problem defined above, with respect to the [MultiApps] system, is a sub-application.
-The complete input file for the problem is provided in [master-app].
+The problem defined above, with respect to the [MultiApps](MultiApps/index.md) system, is a sub-application.
+The complete input file for the problem is provided in "main-app".
 The only item required to enable the stochastic analysis is the [Controls] block, which contains a [SamplerReceiver](/SamplerReceiver.md) object, the use of which will be explained in the following section.